davidalovell/studio/tickler.md

 - Use digitone as a midi controller to influence the sequencer parameters, build that into the script for happy accidents

 ### Vox/Seq possibilities
-- Simple norns interface for calling each new part
 - Consider making Vox a parent object and then voices are private objects to vox (a bit like lattice)
 - Consider making seq part of vox, a seq is automatically created when a vox is created, there is a function in vox to call its contained seq